 Latest BUZZ!
-SHOCKING!
 Shakti Arora & Neha Saxena Were Already Married!

 "SpotboyE.com has it that the bridegroom then started sweating and made some calls to the higher-ups to drop the story."

-We had reported that Neha went to Indonesia where Shakti was shooting, so that they can spend some time together but it had no positive effect!
-When Neha was asked about the rumours, she refuted it and said she returned from Jakarta only because my visa expired.
+We had reported that Neha went to Indonesia where Shakti was shooting, so that they could spend some time together but it had no positive effect!
+When Neha was asked about the rumours, she refuted it and said she returned from Jakarta only because her visa expired.

 Even Shakti had said that all is well between them.